Movie Review

 My Ratings: Moral rating: Better than Average / Moviemaking quality: 5

-—Cyril Thomas, age 32 (United Kingdom)
+Cyril Thomas, age 32 (United Kingdom)

 Positive—Saw this film recently and was moved by it.
 There is consistent strong violence and F-word repetition, in the early part of the movie… but I think it is important in setting the context and nature of Childers” life as a violent thug, before his conversion.
 I don’t normally like a film with excessive use of the f-word, but was able to see it in a broader context here.
 Concern about Childers’ crisis of faith led me to do some research, and it seems that Childers insisted that the moviemakers put in the film that his driving force in going to Africa was Jesus Christ.
 What he had no control over were other aspects of his character.

-According to Childers… He never had a crisis of faith, he never had personal crises, He never had a friend Donny, but this character reflected a bunch of people… So I know that Childers story has been doctored by the makers of the film… it seems that their worldview didn’t like the idea of a God who would allow such suffering, so tried to write him out, by inventing a faith crisis in Childers… more »
+According to Childers… He never had a crisis of faith, he never had personal crises, He never had a friend Donny, but this character reflected a bunch of people… So I know that Childers story has been doctored by the makers of the film… it seems that their worldview didn’t like the idea of a God who would allow such suffering, so tried to write him out, by inventing a faith crisis in Childers… See all »

 My Ratings: Moral rating: none / Moviemaking quality: 4

-—Ian, age 57 (United Kingdom)
+Ian, age 57 (United Kingdom)

 Negative